Improved small-sample inference for functions of parameters in the k-sample multinomial problem: Simulations

 Suppose $d_j = d$ and $n_j = n$ for all $j = 1, \ldots, k$, and that we observe the multinomial random vectors $T_1, \ldots, T_k$ which have parameters $\boldsymbol{\theta}_1, \ldots, \boldsymbol{\theta}_k$.
 Let

 which is the extension of the Bhattacharyya coefficient to more than 2 distributions, as proposed in \citet{kang2015n}.
 We examine the performance of our proposed method in comparison to the nonparametric bootstrap in terms of empirical 95\% confidence interval coverage, for different values of $d, n$ and $\boldsymbol{\theta}$.
 The results are shown in Table \ref{bhatty}.
-The nonparametric bootstrap has very poor coverage at small to moderate sample sizes, while our proposed method appears to have at least nominal coverage in all cases (although in many cases the coverage is conservative).
+The nonparametric bootstrap, which is an asymptotic method, unsurprisingly has very poor coverage at small to moderate sample sizes, while our proposed method appears to have at least nominal coverage (within simulation error) in all cases (although in many cases the coverage is conservative).
+We also report the type I error rate and average width of the confidence intervals for our method.
+The simulated type I error rate is always below or close to the nominal level of $5\%$.
+The average width is quite wide for small sample sizes, but for sample sizes of 10 or 20, the confidence intervals can be quite informative, with average width as low as 20\% of the parameter range (which is 0 to 1) or narrower.